-- stroke volume variation (SVV) or Pulse Pressure Variation (PPV)
+- stroke volume variation (SVV) or pulse pressure variation (PPV)

 - systolic slope (dP/dt)

 - dynamic arterial elastance (Ea{dyn})

-To toggle between display of PPV or SVV, touch the currently displayed parameter name (PPV or SVV) on the HPI secondary screen.
+To toggle between display of PPV or SVV on the relationship view screen, touch the currently displayed parameter name (PPV or SVV) on the HPI secondary screen.
+To toggle between display indexed and non-indexed parameters (CO/CI, SV/SVI, or SVR/SVRI), select the desired parameter as a key parameter.
 For all of the parameters on the HPI secondary screen, the percent change and direction of change (via up/down arrow) over a user-selectable time interval and small graphical trend plots are displayed.
 The arterial blood pressure waveform is also displayed.
 All parameter boxes are outlined in the current target status color, matching visual indicator functionality of parameter tiles.